-Encryption is the process by which data is scrambled in such a way that only select individuals can unlock and access it.
-Depending on the type of data one is working with, different cryptographic techniques are required to effectively encrypt the data.
+Encryption is the process by which data is scrambled, and only certain individuals can unlock and access it.
+Depending on the type of data, different cryptographic techniques are required to effectively encrypt the data.

 - Data at rest: Commonly consist of information residing on your hard drive.
 It is data that is not being moved or transmitted across a network.
 Examples might be a text document, spreadsheet, image, etc.

 - Data in motion: Data that is being sent across the network.
 Examples include email, text messages, Skype chat, etc.